MartheBallon/Benchmarks-saturate-when-the-model-gets-smarter-than-the-judge/README.md

 This repository contains the code to 'Benchmarks saturate when the model becomes smarter than the judge' by Marthe Ballon, Andres Algaba, Brecht Verbeken and Vincent Ginis ([arXiv link](https://arxiv.org/abs/2601.19532v1)).

 Benchmarks are important tools for tracking progress in the development of large language models (LLMs).
 However, inaccuracies in datasets and evaluation methods often undermine their effectiveness.
 Here, we present Omni-MATH-2: a manually revised version of the original Omni-MATH dataset that preserves its size (n = 4,428) while significantly improving LaTeX compilability, solvability, and verifiability.
 A total of 647 problems were edited (14.6%) and 247 were tagged as non-standard (5.6%).
 This means they contain images, request estimations or proofs, or are degenerate (e.g. duplicate, no reference answer, empty problem etc).
 We have released multiple evaluation-ready subsets, notably Omni-MATH-2-Filtered (n = 4,181), from which the tagged non-standard questions have been excluded to ensure suitability for judging exact answers.
-The cleaning process is illustrated in the figure below.

 ## Overview of the cleaning process
 ![Cleaning process](figures/cleaning.pdf)